alexfrisbie/Sisense-BloX-DynamicTimeframeDisplay/README.md

 })
 ```

-## Closing Remarks
 This example displays our date values with the format 'yyyy/mm/dd'.
 The javascript can be modified to customize the format to whatever desired format, such as 'dd - mmm - yyyy'.

-Questions or other ideas on how to use this?
-Leave a comment below!